What We Fund

 Funding Opportunity Description

 The three goals we aim to achieve are outlined below.
 Proposals should address at least one or a combination of the following 9 objectives.
-The proposals covering a combination of a few objectives will be prioritized.

 Funding Goals and Objectives

-IV.
 Award Information

 Funding Type: Grant contract

-Total Amount Available: $250,000 USD
+Total Amount Available: $390,000 USD

-Expected Number of Awards: 6-8
+Expected Number of Awards: 6-9, without strict upper or lower limit

 Application Process